two Greystone College staff talking together at the campus - study at a VET college in Australia in Adelaide, Brisbane, Melbourne or Sydney

 GREYSTONE COLLEGE campuses are fully equipped with all the resources and facilities required to successfully undertake this program including computer labs, software, free WIFI, photocopiers, charging stations, and student lounge.
 It is highly recommended that you bring your own laptop (device) to enhance your campus experience.

 For you to be able to complete the course successfully and attain the qualification at the end of your course, you're expected to attend face to face classes regularly and submit the required assignments online and within the due date.
-If academic progress is unsatisfactory, your enrollment could be cancelled and you may be reported to the Department of Home Affairs for failure to meet your visa requirements.
 All units studied in this qualification will be assessed in at least 3 different ways.
 Assessments will consist of a mix of quizzes, projects, case studies, presentations, and questions.

 All students must maintain satisfactory course progress.
 To achieve satisfactory course progress, you need to achieve competency in 50% or more of the subjects/course requirements during a study period.
 Students must meet the required academic progress in order to advance in their studies.
 Otherwise, students will be placed on Academic Probation.
 Continuous breach of this condition may lead to expulsion and reporting to the Department of Education/Department of Home Affairs.
 For more information, please refer to Greystone College’s Course Progress Policy available on the website.